Architectural Landmarks in Atlanta, GA

 Sandy Springs · 1989 / 1991 · Perimeter Market

-King & Queen Towers
+King and Queen Towers

-Standing at the Perimeter Center in Sandy Springs, the King and Queen Towers — officially Concourse Corporate Center — are Atlanta's most recognisable postmodern skyline markers outside of downtown.
+Standing at the Perimeter Center in Sandy Springs, the King and Queen Towers — officially Concourse Corporate Center — are Atlanta's most recognizable postmodern skyline markers outside of downtown.
 Designed by architect Kevin Roche, their stepped, crown-like summits give them the nicknames they're known by locally.
 The "King" tower (Concourse IV) and "Queen" tower (Concourse V) anchor one of Atlanta's largest suburban office districts, at the convergence of GA-400 and I-285.

 • Address400 Perimeter Center Terrace NE, Sandy Springs, GA 30346

-• ArchitectKevin Roche John Dinkeloo & Associates
+• ArchitectKevin Roche John Dinkeloo and Associates

 • HeightsKing Tower: 432 ft (34 floors) · Queen Tower: 390 ft (31 floors)